Flydx1234/guildsup/README.md

 * users can be in multiple guilds
 * one guild can have multiple users
 * each guild can only revolve around 1 game
+* one game can have multiple guilds
 * a user can create multiple guilds of different games
-* a user can only create 1 guild per game
+* a user can only create 1 guild per game (not implemented for final project)
-* a guild can only have many chat rooms
+* a guild can have many chat rooms
 * a chat room can only belong to one guild

 An Example User: